-The New Hampshire DMV may issue a New Hampshire driver license to a Non-US citizen who is living in New Hampshire on a temporary basis under a work Visa or student Visa.
-Please note that Visa holders and their dependents, such as H-1, F-1 or J-1, temporarily residing in New Hampshire do not qualify for a non-driver identification card.
-Please use your passport or other international document as a form of identification.
-However, K-1, I-551, EAD/OPT, permanent residents, refugees and Asylee holders do qualify
+The New Hampshire DMV may issue a New Hampshire driver license or non-driver identification card to a Non-US citizen who is living in New Hampshire on a temporary basis under a work Visa or student Visa.

-To qualify for a license, the driver must provide the following original documents which cannot be older than sixty (60) days where applicable:
+To qualify for a license or non-driver identification card, the driver must provide the following original documents which cannot be older than sixty (60) days where applicable:

 - A valid, original passport and one of the following: